Quintinus98/Budget-App/README.md

 # Budget-App
-Just another repository.
-Well, not true.
  My first repository.
+I hope it turns out fine

 This Budget-App instantiates objects based on different budget categories like food, clothing, and entertainment.
 These objects allow for
 1. Depositing funds to each of the categories